jrenaud90/TidalPy/Documentation/Tides/index.md

 Inclination Functions <Obliquity.md>
 ```

-## Moving to the new backend
+## Moving to the New Backend

-The replacement is [`TidalPy.Tides_x`](../Tides_x/index.md), which is where new development happens.
-It covers the same ground with a C++ core: global dissipation models, the depth-resolved three-dimensional kernel, the Love-number container and solution methods, and its own [eccentricity](../Tides_x/eccentricity.md) and [obliquity](../Tides_x/obliquity.md) functions.
+New development happens in [`TidalPy.Tides_x`](../Tides_x/index.md), which covers the same ground with a C++ core: global dissipation models, the depth-resolved three-dimensional kernel, the Love-number container and solution methods, and its own [eccentricity](../Tides_x/eccentricity.md) and [obliquity](../Tides_x/obliquity.md) functions.
 The [porting guide](../future_structure.md) maps the old names onto the new ones.